sportstalk247/sdk-multiplatform/docs/source/usage/chat_client.md

         }

         //
-        // If using KMPNativeCoroutines framework
+        // If using Async/Await
         //
-        import KMPNativeCoroutinesAsync

         let handle = Task {
             do {
-                let listRooms = try await asyncFunction(
+                let listRooms = try await chatClient.listRooms(
-                    for: chatClient.listRoomsAsync(
                     limit: KotlinInt(int: 20), /* Defaults to 200 on backend API server */
                     cursor: nil // OPTIONAL: The cursor value from previous search attempt to indicate next paginated fetch.
 Null if fetching the first list of chat room(s).
-                    )
                 )
                 // Resolve `listRooms` from HERE onwards(ex. update UI displaying the response data)...
             } catch {